-Log Message Description Event Name Event Type Priority Severity id = dynamic_id be the same as the ID (node_id) of the reporting node.
-Node node_id: CM_REGREF from Node president_id to our Node node_id.
-Cause = cause The reporting node (ID node_id) was unable to accept node president_id as president.
-The cause of the problem is given as one of Busy, Election with wait = false, Not president, Election without selecting new candidate, or No such cause.
-CM_REGREF StartUp 8 INFO Node node_id: We are Node own_id with dynamic_id, our left neighbor is Node id_1, our right is Node id_2 The node has discovered its neighboring nodes in the cluster (node id_1 and node id_2). node_id, own_id, and dynamic_id should always be the same; if they are not, this indicates a serious misconfiguration of the cluster nodes.
-8 INFO Node node_id: type shutdown initiated The node has received a shutdown signal.
+Log Message Description Event Name Event Type Priority Severity from Node president_id to our Node node_id.
+Cause = cause was unable to accept node president_id as president.
+The cause of the problem is given as one of Busy, Election with wait = false, Not president, Election without selecting new candidate, Or No such cause.
+Node node_id: We are Node own_id with dynamic_id, our left neighbor is Node id_1, our right is Node id_2 The node has discovered its neighboring nodes in the cluster (node id_1 and node id_2). node_id, own_id, and dynamic_id should always be the same; if they are not, this indicates a serious misconfiguration of the cluster nodes.
+FIND_NEIGHBOU B\$ artUp 8 INFO Node node_id: type shutdown initiated The node has received a shutdown signal.
 The type of shutdown is either Cluster or Node.
-NDBStopStart eS ltartUp 1 INFO Node node_id: The node has been NDBStopCompl esterirt Up 1 INFO

-Log Message Description Event Name Event Type Priority Severity Node shutdown completed [, action] [Initiated by signal signal.] shut down.
-This report may include an action, which if present is one of restarting, no start, or initial.
-The report may also include a reference to an NDB Protocol signal; for possible signals, refer to Operations and Signals. - Node node_id: Forced node shutdown completed [, action].
-[Occurred during startphase start_phase. [ Initiated by signal.]
-[Caused by error error_code: 'error_messae error_status [(extra info extra_code)]] reported.
-If the shutdown occurred while the node was starting, the report_clas includes the start_phase NDBStopForce StartUp 1 ALERT
+NDBStopStarte \$ tartUp 1 INFO Node node_id: Node shutdown completed [, action] [Initiated The node has been shut down.
+This report may include an action, which if present is one of restarting, NDBStopComple 5±d rtUp 1 INFO

+Log Message Description Event Name Event Type Priority Severity

+by signal no start,

+signal.] or initial.

+The report may

+also include a

+reference to an

+NDB Protocol

+signal;

+for possible

+signals, refer to

+Operations and

+Signals.

+Node The node has NDBStopForced StartUp 1 ALERT

+node_id: been forcibly

+Forced node shut down.
+The

+shutdown action (one of

+completed restarting,

+[, action]. no start,

+[Occurred or initial)

+during subsequently

+startphase being taken,

+start_phase.]

+[ Initiated reported.
+If

+by signal.] the shutdown

+[Caused occurred while

+by error the node

+error_code: was starting,

+thereport_class ification).

+error_status

+[(extra info start_phase

+extra_code)]] during which the

+node failed.
+If

+this was a result

+of a signal sent to the node,

+this information

+is also provided

+(see Operations

+and Signals,

+for more

+information).

+If the error

+causing the

+failure is known,

+this is also

+included;

+for more

+information

+about NDB error

+messages and

+classifications,

+see NDB Cluster

+API Errors.